RaphaelAcademia/WatDoIWear/README.md

 $ heroku open
 ```

-See the app in action!: https://shielded-scrubland-82220.herokuapp.com/
+See the app in action: https://shielded-scrubland-82220.herokuapp.com/